 Auto Mileage Form >

-SIL or the Business Office will provide you with deposit slips.
+Student Engagement will provide you with deposit slips.
 You can deposit any income at the Business Office window.
 The four-digit extension for account income is 5706.
 Make sure you retain copies of all deposit slips for your records!!!